awsdocs/amazon-rds-user-guide/doc_source/CHAP_Tutorials.WebServerDB.CreateDBInstance.md

-# Create a DB Instance<a name="CHAP_Tutorials.WebServerDB.CreateDBInstance"></a>
+# Create a DB instance<a name="CHAP_Tutorials.WebServerDB.CreateDBInstance"></a>

 In this step, you create an Amazon RDS for MySQL DB instance that maintains the data used by a web application\.

 **Important**
 Before you begin this step, make sure that you have a VPC with both public and private subnets, and corresponding security groups\.
-If you don't have these, see [Tutorial: Create an Amazon VPC for Use with a DB Instance](CHAP_Tutorials.WebServerDB.CreateVPC.md)\.
-Complete the steps in [Create a VPC with Private and Public Subnets](CHAP_Tutorials.WebServerDB.CreateVPC.md#CHAP_Tutorials.WebServerDB.CreateVPC.VPCAndSubnets), [Create Additional Subnets](CHAP_Tutorials.WebServerDB.CreateVPC.md#CHAP_Tutorials.WebServerDB.CreateVPC.AdditionalSubnets), [ Create a VPC Security Group for a Public Web Server](CHAP_Tutorials.WebServerDB.CreateVPC.md#CHAP_Tutorials.WebServerDB.CreateVPC.SecurityGroupEC2), and [ Create a VPC Security Group for a Private DB Instance](CHAP_Tutorials.WebServerDB.CreateVPC.md#CHAP_Tutorials.WebServerDB.CreateVPC.SecurityGroupDB)\.
+If you don't have these, see [Tutorial: Create an Amazon VPC for use with a DB instance](CHAP_Tutorials.WebServerDB.CreateVPC.md)\.
+Complete the steps in [Create a VPC with private and public subnets](CHAP_Tutorials.WebServerDB.CreateVPC.md#CHAP_Tutorials.WebServerDB.CreateVPC.VPCAndSubnets), [Create additional subnets](CHAP_Tutorials.WebServerDB.CreateVPC.md#CHAP_Tutorials.WebServerDB.CreateVPC.AdditionalSubnets), [ Create a VPC security group for a public web server](CHAP_Tutorials.WebServerDB.CreateVPC.md#CHAP_Tutorials.WebServerDB.CreateVPC.SecurityGroupEC2), and [ Create a VPC security group for a private DB instance](CHAP_Tutorials.WebServerDB.CreateVPC.md#CHAP_Tutorials.WebServerDB.CreateVPC.SecurityGroupDB)\.

 **Note**
 A new console interface is available for database creation\.
 Choose either the **New Console** or the **Original Console** instructions based on the console that you are using\.
 The **New Console** instructions are open by default\.

-## New Console<a name="CHAP_Tutorials.WebServerDB.CreateDBInstance.Console"></a>
+## New console<a name="CHAP_Tutorials.WebServerDB.CreateDBInstance.Console"></a>

 **To launch a MySQL DB instance**